matthiaslmz/MATH210/README.md

 #Project2 from MATH210

-There has been heat/talk about student debt and the ever increasing tuition fee.
+There has been plenty of heat/talk about student debt and the ever increasing tuition fee.
 Akin to age, tuition fee for university only increases.
 The aim of this project is to understand the history of university tuition fee in Canada and see the changes in tuition fee since 1972.

 In particular, we will only be exploring average domestic undergraduates tuition fee in Canada.